 What should I do after getting a snoring device?

-As mentioned above, it is good practice to talk to you doctor and dentist before starting any treatment.
+As mentioned above, it is good practice to talk to your doctor and dentist before starting any treatment.
 Having good dental care and following dental hygiene is important in maintaining oral health.
-Once you have the device, you should have follow up with your doctor and dentist.
+Once you have the device, you should follow up with your doctor and dentist.
 If you have pain or discomfort, this is something that should be discussed.
 If you have persistent snoring, pauses in breathing, witnessed apneas or gasps, or excessive daytime sleepiness, you may need to be evaluated for sleep apnea.

 What if snoring persists while using the snore device?

-Snoring is also known to get worse with alcohol use.
+- Alcohol Use: Snoring is also known to get worse with alcohol use.
 Avoid alcohol 4 hours before sleep.

 Similar to most interventions in the medical field, there are risks and potential complications with dental sleep and snoring treatments.